 What Are Email Surveys?

-The concept of email surveys is simple – you embed a hyperlink in the HTML code of an email and the respondents can access this survey at their convenience.
-When a recipient clicks on a link, it qualifies as a survey response.
+The concept of email surveys is simple – you use online survey software to share a survey embedded in an email.
+The respondents can open your email and access this survey at their convenience.
+When a recipient clicks the submit button, it qualifies as a survey response.
 These clicks are recorded in the email survey tool database for analysis of responses.

 1. One-on-one Surveys

 One-on-one interviews have been a traditionally sought-after method for introducing products to the target audience.
 It can be perfectly recreated for the email format since it is also a one-on-one channel.
-For instance, if you notice that a visitor has been browsing products in a particular category, you can send a short questionnaire asking them about their thoughts on the products and willingness to make a purchase.
+For instance, if you notice a visitor browsing products in a particular category, you can send a short questionnaire asking them about their thoughts on the products and their willingness to make a purchase.

 2. Open-ended Surveys